You’ve chosen to include the Jaguar Cichlid in your aquarium, have you? It’s a good choice, regarding appearance. They’re beautiful fish.

-Now, before we start, there’s something important that you need to know.
 These fish aren’t the most compatible when it comes to other inhabitants of the aquarium.
-How much so?
+Take a breeding pair of Jaguar Cichlids.
+Sometimes, they kill fish that get too close.

 It leaves lots of space for the fish and the Jaguar Cichlids.
-You should always choose companions that are larger than the Jaguar.
+You should always choose companions larger than the Jaguar.

-Now, onto the recommended Jaguar Cichlid tank mates.
+Onto the recommended Jaguar Cichlid tank mates.

 Other Cichlid Species.
-You need to choose large, aggressive Cichlids; this will lower the amount of conflict.
+You need large, aggressive Cichlids; this will lower the amount of conflict.
 Recommended species are Red Terrors, Green Texas Cichlids, and Oscar Fish.
 Also, the Jack Dempsey, Carpintis Cichlids, and the Convict.

-Something to keep in mind is that these fish love to eat!
+These fish love to eat!
 They have massive appetites.

 The foods include bloodworms, ghost shrimp, black worms, and mealworms.
 They also like minnows, crayfish, crickets, even small frogs.